Optimal rate list decoding over bounded alphabets using algebraic-geometric codes: List decoding algebraic-geometric codes with subfield evaluation points

 \subsection{Decoding algebraic-geometric codes}

-In this section we generalize the Reed-Solomon algorithm to algebraic-geometric codes.
+We now generalize the Reed-Solomon algorithm from the previous subsection to algebraic-geometric codes.
 The description in this section will be for a general abstract AG code.
 So we will focus on the algebraic ideas, and not mention complexity estimates.
-The next subsection will focus on a specific AG code based on Garcia-Stichtenoth function fields, which will require a small change to the setup, and where we will also mention computational aspects.
-We assume familiarity with the basic setup of algebraic function fields and codes based on function fields, and use standard terminology and notation; the reader is referred to Stichtenoth's book for basic background information~\cite{stich-book}.
+Later, we will focus on a specific AG code based on Garcia-Stichtenoth function fields, which will require a small change to the setup, and where we will also mention computational aspects.
+We refer to Subsection \ref{subsec:5.2local} for encoding and will focus on a decoding algorithm.